ma16/rpio/cc/Console/Device/Ds18s20/1wire.md

 # 1-Wire Bus-System

-This description is based on the DS18S20's [datasheet](http://datasheets.maximintegrated.com/en/ds/DS18S20.pdf).
+This description is based on the DS18S20 [datasheet](http://datasheets.maximintegrated.com/en/ds/DS18S20.pdf).

-Please refer to the specification that comes with your [1-Wire®](https://www.maximintegrated.com/en/products/digital/one-wire.html) device.
+Please refer also to the specification that comes with your [1-Wire®](https://www.maximintegrated.com/en/products/digital/one-wire.html) device.

 ## Abstract